 Chestnut soup

-The Vitavit® Premium is sustainably manufactured in Germany, saving you time, protecting the environment and your wallet, and preserving the best of your ingredients.
-It reduces cooking time by up to 70% compared to a conventional saucepan, resulting in energy savings of up to 50%.
-Furthermore, it boasts features that make it easy and safe to use.
-The Vitavit® Premium offers four cooking levels, including a pressureless steam cooking setting, a cooking crown with an indicator light, and a Novogrill® surface for frying and searing with a grill effect, to name just a few.
+The Vitavit® Premium is sustainably made in Germany and saves you time, protects the environment and your wallet, and preserves the best qualities of the ingredients.
+It shortens cooking time by up to 70% compared with a conventional Cooking Pot, which results in energy savings of up to 50%.
+It also has product features that make it easy and safe to use.
+The Vitavit® Premium has four cooking settings, including a pressure-free steam cooking setting, a cooking crown with a traffic-light function, and a Novogrill® surface for frying and searing with a grill effect, to name just a few.

 30 min